cdl-geneseo/geneseo-dictionary/R/Raid.md

 # Raid

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Raid

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (v.)
 To bring sudden, surprising authoritative force to a situation &quot;Yeah, Jimmy got busted when his suite was raided by UP.&quot; (n.) the act of having done so. &quot;There was a raid at Jimmy's suite last night.&quot; Source: Geneseo Dictionary 2006.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=raid ; the entry is probably not specific to Geneseo.
 Dinki.